-Now let's see how can we insert our previously saved VHDL macro into TINA's schematic editor.
+Now let's see how we can insert our previously saved VHDL macro into TINA's schematic editor.

-1. Select "Insert/Macro..." from the menu and select the previously saved macro half_add_VHDL.TSM from the MACROLIB folder of TINA's main program folder.
+1. Select "Insert/Macro..." from the menu and select the previously saved macro half\add\VHDL.TSM from the MACROLIB folder of TINA's main program folder.